-It may look like hot, earthy lava swirling in the pan with soft pillows of tofu, but it sure is tasty.
-Spiked with some heat and classic Sichuan flavors, this one pot Vegan Mapo Tofu is just waiting to erupt at your dinner table.
+It may look like hot, earthy lava swirling in a pan, but it sure is tasty.
+Spiked with some heat and classic Sichuan flavors, this one pot Vegan Mapo Tofu is erupting with serious flavor.

-The flavors in this dish are very similar to those used in “Fish” Fragrant Fairytale Eggplant, another vegan recipe.
+The flavors in this dish are very similar to those used in “Fish” Fragrant Fairytale Eggplant, another vegan Sichuan Chinese recipe.

-To get a vegan mapo tofu with as much savory flavor without using the traditional ground pork or more than 10 ingredients.
+To get as much savory flavor without using the traditional ground pork or more than 10 ingredients.

 - Caramelizing mushrooms for additional richness and earthiness